mikrasnodebski/Natural-Event-Tracker/README.md

 1) To run the program, open the src folder in the terminal and then enter the command:
    1. python visualization.py

-This will create a filemap.html in the main folder of application and display the
+This will create a filemap.html in the main folder of application and display themap in the browser.

-map in the browser.
 Markers are reflecting the exact location of the event.
 After clicking the marker, a short description is shown above it.
 You can freelymove with the mouse and zoom in and out with the option "+" and "-" in the upper left corner.
 Under the zoom option is locate a filtering option.
 When you click that, it will display the categories of events on the map.
 After selecting a category, only those tags that display the same category will be shown.

 *Personal opinion part:*